 • A mother of one daughter and four sons has trained the daughter to be the servant to her brothers.
 Her duties include washing their clothes and taking their plates from the table after they have completed a meal.
 The sons will grow up to demean women and the daughter can be a victim of abuse.

 • A 29-year-old young woman has been engaged to her boyfriend for 8 years.
 Why is she still in the relationship?
 Because she has been trained that he must take the lead (the patriarchal system again), even when deciding to get married.
 She hangs around waiting, getting burnt out and frustrated.
-Sometimes this frustration includes pregnancy and being overly dependent and then trapped with no way to turn.
+Sometimes this frustration includes pregnancy and being overly dependent and then trapped with no place to turn.

 Finally, perhaps two of the most painful topics under gender-based violence is that of rape and abortion and their impact on relationships and the family.
 They are ripping families apart, not just because of the acts themselves, but because the victims have little or no voice in the court of law.
 It is so sad, that a seemingly progressive nation is taking so long to make laws that a spouse can be raped in marriage by his or her spouse.
 The longer we take to pass this law the more women are re-victimized.
 Our political leaders are complicit in violating the human rights of women because of political expediency.